Yangtze River By The Hudson Bay

 East Wing's Outer Side: Left side (left and center photos) and right side of the Wing (right photo - a side door is underneath the banner).

-The original 1932 WLH Building is situated near the modern main building separated by a small amphitheater-like garden named "Water of Life Plaza (生命活水广场)."
-When one walks up these steps through the garden, one could spot its West Wing peeking out from behind many century-old trees likely planted during the hospital construction.
-Although a bit distracting or out of place for being right at the center of the entire hospital compound, the garden is nicely built and hosts many of these old trees.
-There are also a few sculptures as well as a wall filled with Chinese writings.
+The original 1932 WLH Building is situated near the modern main building, separated by a small amphitheater-like garden named "Water of Life Plaza (生命活水广场)."
+When one walks up these steps through the garden, one can spot its West Wing peeking out from behind many century-old trees, likely planted during the hospital's construction.
+Although a bit distracting or out of place, given its location right at the center of the entire hospital compound, the garden is well-built and hosts many of these old trees.
+There are also a few sculptures and a wall filled with Chinese writing.

-Based on the precise geographic positioning of WLH, the photo above was taken in a direction almost straight South-to-North!
+Based on WLH's precise geographic location, the photo above was taken in a direction almost straight South-to-North!

 In this Webpage, three sides of the U-shaped building will be called West Wing (the shorter arm of the U), Front Gate,